Recommended Global Environmental Sciences Webinars & Conferences

 Track 10: Agriculture Waste Recycling

 Agricultural waste is defined as ‘waste from premises used for agriculture within the meaning of the Agriculture Act 1947, the Agriculture (Scotland) Act 1948 or the Agriculture Act (Northern Ireland) 1949'.
 Agricultural practice covers all activities that can occur on a farm or croft and includes activities such as slurry spreading, chemical and waste storage, silage making and waste pesticide disposal.
 The waste stream may include a range of items and materials that are not specific to agriculture such as packaging waste, tyres, batteries, scrap machinery and oil.
-In addition there will be waste that is more specific to the sector such as pesticide containers, silage wrap etc.
+In addition, there will be waste that is more specific to the sector such as pesticide containers, silage wrap etc.

 USA: Northeast Resource Recovery Association; National Recycling Coalition; Solid Waste Association of North America (SWANNA); Southeast Recycling Development Council; Recycling Coalition of Utah; Agency of Natural Resources; Virginia Recycling Association; Washington State Recycling Association; West Virginia Recyclers Association; Recycling Coalition of West Virginia; Associated Recyclers of Wisconsin; Wyoming Solid Waste and Recycling Association